CRO FC

 Child Restoration Outreach Football Club or simply CRO FC is a football club in Mbale, Uganda.
 They play in the top level of Ugandan professional football, the Ugandan Super League.
 They were relegated in 2008.
 Mbale Municipal Stadium is their home stadium, it has a capacity of 10,000.
+CRO has played in different national leagues in Uganda and these include Uganda Premier League where it retained the championship for 3 consecutive times in a row.
+FUFA Super League is a football competition CRO participates in.